How To Get Rid Of Bad Karma And Build Good Karma [TUTORIAL]

 - One of the most famous karma examples in history is Schindler, who risked his life to help Jews in World War II and was immortalized as a hero because of it.

 - Many people ask about lying and karma.
 Does lying give you bad karma?
 Depends.
 Was the lie with good intention or bad?
 If the intention was good it will produce good karma.

-How To Stop Bad Karma And Start Good Karma
+How To Get Rid Of Bad Karma And Build Good Karma

 Karma is all about actions.